WSTQ (FM): History

-In 1965, the FCC licensed WIZZ-FM to Streator Broadcasting Company, owners of WIZZ AM 1250 (now WSPL).
+In 1965, the FCC licensed WIZZ-FM to Streator Broadcasting Company, owners of WIZZ (1250 AM; later WSPL).
 The station became beautiful music WLAX in 1974.
-In 1984, WLAX became WSTQ and made the switch from beautiful music to a satellite-fed Hot AC format.
-This lasted until the late 1980s when the station switched to country music.
+In 1984, WLAX became WSTQ and made the switch from beautiful music to a satellite-fed hot AC format.
+This lasted until the late 1980s, when the station switched to country music.

-In 1993, WYYS FM 106.1, also licensed to Streator, joined WSTQ; they simulcasted the country format until the two stations were sold along with co-owned WIZZ AM 1250 to Mendota Broadcasting.
+In 1993, WYYS (106.1 FM), also licensed to Streator, joined WSTQ; they simulcast the country format until the two stations were sold along with co-owned WIZZ to Mendota Broadcasting.